The Suffering (video game): Digital distribution

 In October 2008, the PC version of the game was released as freeware by the United States Air Force on FileFront (no longer available).
 On September 8, 2017, both The Suffering and The Suffering: Ties That Bind were released on GOG.com as DRM-free titles.
+On September 1, 2024, both games were removed from GOG.com, as requested by Warner Bros.
+Interactive.

 Reception

 The Suffering received "generally favorable reviews"; the PC version holds an aggregate score of 80 out of 100 on Metacritic, based on twenty-six reviews; the PlayStation 2 version 77 out of 100, based on forty-seven reviews; the Xbox version 77 out of 100, based on forty-four reviews.

 Official U.S. PlayStation Magazine's Joe Rybicki scored the PlayStation 2 version 3 out of 5, arguing it was not scary due to it being an action game, as opposed to a survival-horror.
 He wrote "if Fatal Frame is the gaming equivalent of The Shining, The Suffering is Friday the 13th."
 Although he praised the morality system and the general gameplay, he concluded "I felt the psychological elements and the morality-play overtones were largely wasted on what is at its most fundamental level a fairly run-of-the-mill shooter."